Do you need an electrical safety certificate?

 We try to carry out any electrical safety inspection in the shortest time possible therefore you will have a minimum amount of disruption.

-An EICR issued by Essex Main assures to anyone occupied in your property that all electrical systems are not dangerous, looking out for any damaged accessories or overloaded electrical circuits or equipment that may be a potential electrical shock of a fire hazard.
+At Essex Main, An EICR is generated by industry standard electrical certification software to assure anyone occupied in your property that all electrical systems are not dangerous, looking out for any damaged accessories or overloaded electrical circuits or equipment that may be a potential electrical shock of a fire hazard.

 Reason to choose us: